-- The active ingredient found in milk thistle is silymarin, an antioxidant that, among other things, protects against cell damage and stimulates repair of liver tissue (see Question 1 and Question 5).
+- The active ingredient found in milk thistle is silymarin, that protects against cell damage and stimulates repair of liver tissue (see Question 1 and Question 6).

-- Very few bad side effects from the use of milk thistle or silymarin have been reported (see Question 7).
+- Side effects from the use of milk thistle or silymarin do not occur often and are mild (see Question 8).